 As you can imagine, we have people ask us about some of our core beliefs regarding specific items.
 We are happy to provide those here, but we would rather you come to your own understanding through studying the Bible yourself.
-We believe the information that follows is based on scripture.
-If you have any questions whatsoever, study it yourself and let us know your questions.
-We would love to talk with you about your own journey and invite you to contact an elder or minister.
+If you have any questions whatsoever about the core faith beliefs below, we would love to talk with you about your own journey and invite you to contact an elder or minister.

 We believe God is the Creator and Ruler of the universe.
 His nature is holiness and love.
 He is the Father of our Lord Jesus Christ.
 He is all-powerful, all-knowing and everywhere.
 In Him we live and move and have our being.
 God eternally exists in three persons: the Father, the Son, and the Holy Spirit.
 These three are co-equals and are one God.
 Some suggested passages of study about the holiness of God: 2 Corinthians 13:14; Genesis 1:1, 26, 27; 3:22; Psalm 90:2; Matthew 28:19; John 14:6-7; Ephesians 4:6; Hebrews 1:8; 1 Peter 1:2; Deuteronomy 6:4.